TAEB/TAEB-AI-Magus/README.md

 * abuse bounce trajectories for magic missile, etc.
 * destroy Oracle statues for potential spellbooks
 * practice spells for #enhance
+* make holy water and bless/uncurse beneficial items using it